XHMM/react-native-cloud-store/website/docs/api/icloud-container.md

 ## Before
 You maybe be frustrated if used wrong path format: passing file schema or not, relative or absolute path:

+- `icloudPath`: means you should pass a full icloud path, for example:
+  - `/path/to/icloud-container/my/file.txt`  ok
+  - `file:///path/to/icloud-container/my/file.txt`  not ok
+  - `my/file.txt`  not ok
+  - `/my/file.txt`  not ok

+  Why not support relative path?
+  Because app may have multiple icloud containers, path handling on app-side is not too trivial and can reduce library complexity.

 - `localPath`: means you should pass a **full file path with or without schema**, for example:
   - `file:///path/to/app/documents/my/file.txt`  ok
   - `/path/to/app/documents/my/file.txt`  ok
   - `/my/file.txt`  not ok

-- `icloudPath`: means you can pass a full icloud path or relative icloud file path(ends or starts with '/' not matter), for example:
-  - `/path/to/icloud-container/my/file.txt`  ok
-  - `my/file.txt`  ok
-  - `/my/file.txt`  ok

 ## API